 It also allows for a true understanding of the pain points or needs that are driving the need for a vendor relationship.
 Addressing those points is paramount to success overall.
 Clarifying all of this helps pave the way for long-term vendor/client success.

 Many agencies refer to this as a period of time during which both parties get to know each other and understand their shared values.
 Working with DOOR3, much more happens.
-We include several strategic exercises to help position the opportunity optimally within both the business and “user” realities and constraints as well as opportunitiy and vision.
-We call this “mapping to the business and the users”, and we do this work leveraging a blend of our digital strategy, user experience design, and application development teams.
+We include several strategic exercises to help position the opportunity optimally within both the business and “user” realities and constraints as well as opportunity and vision.

 As the Skool article points out, some purposes accomplished during a discovery phase could include:

 Getting to understand the client and client needs better

 The Skool drives a sharp line here between what the client really needs, and what the client says they need.
 As expert consultants, it is web designer’s duty to find the actual requirements of a given project, and customize the solution accordingly.
 The article says, “Before you spend their money to “build something” per their request, you have to find out if you are building the right thing.”